dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages-mac/razor-pages-start.md

 ms.topic: get-started-article
 uid: tutorials/razor-pages-mac/razor-pages-start
 ---
-# Get started with Razor Pages in ASP.NET Core with Visual Studio for Mac
+# Get started with Razor Pages in ASP.NET Core on macOS with Visual Studio for Mac

 By [Rick Anderson](https://twitter.com/RickAndMSFT)